2-Parallel axes theorem for Iy, polar moment of inertia.

 We are going to investigate each item and see what it resembles The ∫ dA*x1*y1=+ ∫ dA* x̅ *y1+ ∫ dA*x1* y̅ + ∫ dA* x̅ *y bar.
 Since x̅ and y̅ are constant distances, they will come out. dA*x1*y1, this is the product-moment of inertia about the CG., and we are going to call them Ix1y1.

-The second term x bar will come out, we left with dAy1+ y̅ will come out by the ∫ of dAx1, both these two terms, since the first moment of the area about x and y, are equal 0
+The second term x bar will come out, we are left with dAy1+ y̅ will come out by the ∫ of dAx1, both these two terms, since the first moment of the area about x and y, are equal 0

 These axes are passing by the CG.
 Then, these two terms will be canceled.
 The last term, which is the ∫ dA* x̅ * y̅, will =A * x̅ * y̅ at the end Ixy=Ix1y1, and the product of inertia about two axes passing by the CG+Area x̅ * y̅.